-The National Cyber Security Alliance (NCSA), the good folks behind the STOP.THINK.CONNECT campaign and the StaySafeOnline website have declared June as Internet Safety Month!
+The National Cyber Security Alliance (NCSA), the good folks behind the STOP.THINK.CONNECT campaign and the StaySafeOnline website, have declared June as Internet Safety Month!

-Getting Ready to Go:
+Getting ready to go:

-- Keep a clean machine: Before you hit the road, make sure all security and critical software is up-to-date on your Internet-connected devices and keep them updated during travel.
+- Keep a clean machine: Before you hit the road, make sure all security and critical software is up to date on your internet-connected devices and keep them updated during travel.
 It is your best line of defense.

-- Get two steps ahead: Turn on two-step authentication (also known as multi-factor authentication) for an extra layer of security beyond the password that is available on most major email, social and financial accounts.
+- Get two steps ahead: Turn on two-step authentication (also known as multi-factor authentication) for an extra layer of security beyond the password that is available on most major email, social, and financial accounts.

 - Make sure all devices are password protected: Use a passcode or security feature (like a finger swipe) to lock your phone or mobile device.

 - Own your online presence: Set the privacy and security settings on web services and devices.
-It is okay to limit how and with whom you share information – especially when you are away.
+It is OK to limit how and with whom you share information — especially when you are away.

-While on the Go:
+While on the go:

-- Actively manage location services: Location tools come in handy while planning your trip or navigating a new place, but they can also expose your location ‒ even through photos.
+- Actively manage location services: Location tools come in handy while planning your trip or navigating a new place, but they also can expose your location — even through photos.
 Turn off location services when not in use.

 - Get savvy about WiFi hot spots: Do not transmit personal info or make purchases on unsecure networks.
 Instead, use a virtual private network (VPN) or your phone as a personal hotspot to surf more securely.